 Hence, the aim of this CEN Workshop is to develop a CEN Workshop Agreement (CWA), which will define guidelines for introducing, implementing and operating sensor monitoring technologies into the private homes of citizens who are in need of care and for the purpose of detecting critical events and trends.

 The guidelines will describe and exemplify the processes and procedures to support an ethically responsible balance between, on the one hand, respect for the autonomy and privacy of the citizens in need of care and, on the other, the obligation to provide quality care of typically frail citizens.

 The proposer of the Workshop is DTU, the Technical University of Denmark, Danish partner of the REACH consortium and the secretariat holder of this workshop is DIN, the German Institute for Standardization.

-The Workshop participation will be open to all interested parties.
-Interested parties can submit comments on the draft Project Plan via the 'Commenting form' (see below) until 10 July 2019 and register to the Workshop by sending an email to the Workshop Secretary Lydia Vogt (Lydia.Vogt@din.de) or Anja Seeliger (Anja.Seeliger@din.de)
+The Workshop participation is open to all interested parties.
+For more information you can contact the Workshop Secretary Lydia Vogt (Lydia.Vogt@din.de) or Anja Seeliger (Anja.Seeliger@din.de)